Hgjnnf/Hgjnnf/README.md

 #### Experience

-- I have done an 8-month co-op @ Samsung Electronics working on enterprise software on the frontend side.
+- 8-month internship @ Samsung doing frontend
-- I am also involved with UBC Launch Pad and UBC Product Management Club as a developer because I love building for and collaborating with the community I care about.
+- Developer at UBC Launch Pad and UBC Product Management Club
-- I've also built a few personal projects which you may find on my GitHub (more is on the way!).
+- Personal projects my GitHub (more is on the way!)

 ### Skills
 <details>